juliorodrigues07/url_detection/README.md

 All the instructions for exploring the project functionalities are listed in this section, as well as the commands to execute each application.

 ## Data Mining

+You can explore all functionalities (different models, datasets, ...) by just modifying (or uncommenting) few parts of the source code.

     python3 main.py